LeidyGil/leidygil.github.io/SQL_English.md

 ```
 ### Left Join with Venn Diagram
 In the Venn diagram, a LEFT JOIN is visualized as the left set.
-When performing a Left Join between table A and table B, all records FROM table A appear in the results, even those without a corresponding key in table B.
+When performing a Left Join between table A and table B, all records from table A appear in the results, even those without a corresponding key in table B.
 We can visualize the Left Join as the left set in a Venn diagram.

 Analyzing the result
 Additionally, by looking at the Venn diagram, we can observe the result of the Left Join operation between the tables 'productos' and 'ventas'.
 In it, we see:
-The records with id 1, 2, and 3 FROM the 'productos' table appear in the Left Join results, as all three are in the left set.
+The records with id 1, 2, and 3 from the 'productos' table appear in the Left Join results, as all three are in the left set.
-The record with id 4 FROM the 'ventas' table does not appear in the Left Join results, as it is not in the left set.
+The record with id 4 from the 'ventas' table does not appear in the Left Join results, as it is not in the left set.
-Records 1 and 2 do not appear with data FROM the 'ventas' table, as they are only in the left table.
+Records 1 and 2 do not appear with data from the 'ventas' table, as they are only in the left table.
-Record 3 appears with data FROM the 'ventas' table, as it is the only one found in both tables.
+Record 3 appears with data from the 'ventas' table, as it is the only one found in both tables.

 Exercise
 Given the following tables: